The Five Stans - Bishkek Departure

 Your reward for the journey is a rooftop dinner in Khiva, where the sunset will set the city aflame in desert colours around you.
 Before turning in for the night, enjoy an evening stroll through the city streets, a hint of the delights to come tomorrow.

-Accommodations: Hotel Bankir (or similar), Khiva, Uzbekistan
+Accommodations: Farangiz Boutique Hotel (or similar), Khiva, Uzbekistan

 Included: Breakfast, Lunch and Dinner